JoshuaBilsland/Draughts-with-AI/README.md

 # Draughts-with-AI
-This is my project for my NEA for A-level computer science.
+This is my project for my NEA for A-level Computer Science.
 I had already started this project before making this repository but because of large breaks, due to other schoolwork, I needed to go over what I had done already.
 I have decided to use Git and GitHub so I can upload each file after reading back through it.
 From now on, I will be able to use Git to track changes over time and use commit messages to remind me about what I was doing when I last added to the project.

 ---